EvgeniyMukhamedjanov/liquid-ajax-cart/V3-PRODUCT-FORM-ERRORS.md

 ### Observed shape conventions

-- `status` is the HTTP status (422 in all gift-card validation cases)
+- `status` is **not reliable** and the library never reads it.
+In gift-card validation it is the numeric HTTP status (`422`), but other failures put a non-numeric string there (`"bad_request"` in `variant-not-sent` below).
+Routing is driven entirely by `result.ok` from the HTTP layer plus the `errors`/`description`/`message` body fields — `body.status` is ignored.
 - `errors` and `description` both contain the **same object** in gift-card validation — duplicated per-field.
 Precedence: read `errors` first, ignore `description` to avoid double-rendering.
 - `message` is a single string with `"Validation failed: <FieldName> <error text>"` formatting that awkwardly duplicates the field name.
+When multiple fields fail, the per-field clauses are comma-joined into one string (see `all-fields-invalid` below).
 Catch-all only; never used when object-form `errors`/`description` is present.
-- Only one field appears per response in observed data, but the value is always `string[]` so the helper must handle multi-message rendering even if rare.
+- A single response can carry **multiple field keys** at once (see `all-fields-invalid` below).
+Each key routes independently to its matching slot/input; unmatched keys accumulate into the catch-all.
+Each key's value is always `string[]`, so the helper must handle multi-message rendering even though observed data shows one message per key.
+- The object can contain a field key literally named `message` (the gift-card "Message" property).
+This is an object-form **field error**, completely distinct from the top-level `message` **string**.
+The precedence chain reads the whole `errors` / `description` object as object-form before it ever considers the top-level string `message`, so the collision is harmless — but tests must lock it in.

 ### Fixtures